pittersnider/node-teamwork/README.md

 ## Disclaimer

 I'm not member of TeamWork's STAFF.
-I jsut made this software with the purpose to make more easy and developer-friendly to handle TeamWork RESTFUL APIs.
+I've just made this software with the purpose to turn more easy and developer-friendly to handle TeamWork RESTFUL APIs.

 This software depends on TeamWork's uptime and their API consistence.